 Lukla is a small town at the foot of the Everest, and the Lukla airport is the gateway to the Everest.
 Although extremely small, this is one of the busiest airports in Nepal, handling more than 50 flights on peak days.

 The nearest airport to Lukla is Kathmandu Airport.
 The flight from Kathmandu to Lukla takes around 40 minutes and one needs to book the flights early morning, as a majority of the flights from Kathmandu fly in the morning when the skies are clear, else the weather can go bad at any time which is a major reason for flight cancellations.
 Additionally, the small control room is often left with power cutoffs which will leave you with no option other than to wait.

 Tip: While on your way to Lukla grab the left side seat and on the way back to Kathmandu grab the right side seat to enjoy the most scenic views.

 4St Barth’s Airport

-Surrounded on all three sides by hills, St Barth’s Airport is located in St Jean Village on the Carribean island of Saint Barthélemy.
-It is also known by the names Gustaf III Airport, Rémy de Haenen Airport, St Jean Airport and Saint Barthélemy Airport.
+Surrounded on all three sides by hills, St Barth’s Airport is located in St Jean Village on the Caribbean island of Saint Barthélemy.
+It is also known by the names Gustaf III Airport, Rémy de Haenen Airport, St Jean Airport, and Saint Barthélemy Airport.